osazeejedi/Project-Kewaa/README.md

 description: >-
-  Collaboration project between blockchain developers to create a realestate fractional ownership system on Polygon, which would help investors to invest in several rented real estate properties.
+  Collaboration project between blockchain developers to create a realestate fractional ownership system on Polygon, which would help investors to invest in several rented real estate properties and earn dividend through rent payments.
 ---

 # Description and Overview